bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-09-14-boiling-point.md

-<![endif]-->

 _+ Q&A with actors Vinette Robinson, Stephen Graham, Hannah Walters, Stephen Odubola, director Philip Barantini and writer James Cummings.
-Chaired by critic
+Chaired by critic Rhianna Dhillon._
-Rhianna Dhillon._

 Eight months after her mentor Andy Jones suffered a heart attack, head chef Carly is battling to forge a name for new Dalston restaurant Point North alongside her old kitchen crew.
 We follow the team as the stresses of keeping the restaurant running bear down on them amidst a hospitality industry in crisis.
 With the pressure to draw in new, hungry customers and the financial squeeze to keep the business profitable, the team must find a way to manage their complicated personal lives whilst creating quality food day in day out.